quantumcore/ProjectFPH/README.md

 # ProjectFPH
 Project FPH.
-A Facebook Account Hacker(Not really) Phishing Script.
+A Facebook Account Hacker (Not really) Phishing Script.
+#### Created for Educational Purposes only!

 # How to use
-You can test how it works, Just hook it up to your Localhost Web Server and test it out.
-If you tend to use this for blackhat purposes I'm not responsible.

-Generates Logs as .txt file
+Upload to your Web Server for Testing.

+# Logging
+- Log to .txt File.
+- Email Log Delivery (Only works with Web Server and not on LAN)